New watches to usher in the ‘Year of the Dragon’ from Dior, Longines and more

 The auspicious season is coming upon us!
-And to ring in the new year, we’ve compiled a list of timepieces celebrating the Year of the Dragon.
+And to ring in the new year, we’ve compiled a list of watches celebrating the Year of the Dragon.

 In the Chinese zodiac, the year of the dragon is associated with some of the most treasured traits in people: charisma, confidence, intelligence — and being naturally lucky and gifted at that.
 Whatever those born in this auspicious year do, they often do it to the best of their abilities and with the highest standards.
 And what could be better than adding a top-notch accessory to the lifestyle to match?